 This campaign is shared more often than others because customers know that friends on social media will get value from their posts.

-So by motivating one of your customers to share and redeem the offer, you get more.
+When you motivate your customers to share and redeem the offer, you get more.
 Groceries Apparel uses this great tactic efficiently.
 The brand managed to turn this tool to a new funnel.

 5) Share valuable information